zhengshuai1001/JiKouCompany/README.md

 Today is the most important day of our lives.

 Sometimes good things fall apart so better things can fall together.

+No one can make you feel inferior without your consent.